ramit21/ansible-poc/README.md

 **Playbook** is an ordered lists of tasks, saved so you can run those tasks in that order repeatedly. (.yaml files)

+You use **- block** in the playbooks to club various tasks to be perfomed, and then put conditions on when the tasks in the block are to be executed.

 **Work** is pushed to remote hosts when Ansible executes.

-**Modules** are programs that perform actual tasks of a play. (eg copy is a module which a playbook can use as a step in it)
+**Modules** are programs that perform actual tasks of a play. (eg copy is a module which a playbook can use as a step in it).
+3 types of Modules:
+1. Core modules: shipped by Ansible
+2. Extra modules: contributed by community
+3. Custom Modules: Self made modules, also known as Plugins

 Ansible is immediately useful because it comes with 100+ modules for basic administrative tasks.